dimartarmizi/map-to-poster/README.md

 ## 📜 Technical Overview

-1. **State Management**: A reactive state store in `src/core/state.js` synchronizes changes between the UI and both map engines.
-Overlay position (`overlayX`, `overlayY`), field visibility (`showCountry`, `showCoords`), and all other poster settings are persisted to `localStorage`.
+1. **Reactive State Management**: Uses an observer-pattern based store ([src/core/state.js](src/core/state.js)) to synchronize changes across the UI, Leaflet, and MapLibre engines.
+All user preferences are persisted via `localStorage`.
-2. **Synchronized Viewports**: The Leaflet and MapLibre viewports are bidirectionally synced, ensuring consistency regardless of which interface is being manipulated.
+2. **Hybrid Mapping Engine**: Implements bidirectional viewport synchronization between Leaflet (raster tiles) and MapLibre GL (vector themes), ensuring seamless layout consistency regardless of the active rendering mode.
-3. **Draggable Overlay**: The city-label overlay is positioned with CSS `left`/`top` percentages and `translate(-50%, -50%)`.
-During drag and on every style update, the overlay's rendered `offsetWidth`/`offsetHeight` are read and used to clamp its position so it never bleeds outside the poster edges — providing a symmetric 8 px minimum gap on all four sides regardless of city name length.
-4. **Capture Logic**: High-fidelity exports are achieved by scaling the map containers to the target resolution before rendering with `html2canvas` or internal GL buffers.
-The `onclone` callback replicates all live-preview styles — including overlay position clamping, vignette type, and field visibility — into the cloned document before capture.
+3. **Draggable Overlay System**: Leverages real-time bounding box calculations to clamp label positions, ensuring a symmetric 8px minimum safety gap from the poster edges.
+4. **Dynamic Asset Integration**: Manages custom GeoJSON routing and multi-marker instances with interactive drag-and-drop support across both map engines.
+5. **Mat Framing Layer**: Implements a virtual "Mat/Passepartout" interface with customizable inset spacing and inner borders for a gallery-style finish.
+6. **High-Fidelity Rendering Pipeline**: Captured exports utilize a multi-stage process in [src/core/export.js](src/core/export.js) to generate high-resolution map snapshots using `html2canvas` and the `onclone` callback.

+## 🤝 Credits

-Inspired by [originalankur/maptoposter](https://github.com/originalankur/maptoposter).
+- **Inspiration**: Inspired by [originalankur/maptoposter](https://github.com/originalankur/maptoposter).
 This project is an independent implementation built with a different stack and architecture.
+- **Contributors**: A huge thank you to all the contributors who have helped improve this project through their code, bug reports, and suggestions.
+Your support makes this tool better for everyone.

 ## 📧 Contact